-The Organist and Choir Director
+The Organist and Director of Music

 Paul's love and interest in music of all kinds in more recent years has found him as a deputising organist all over Sheffield and being the Musical Director for local groups (Ellesmere Operatic Society and Norton Players amongst them).

 So it was with some fortuitous timing and very much to our benefit that paul decided that the time was right to take up another permanent position, where he could become fully involved and take music at St James to the next level.